-Denison has a 60% interest in the Wheeler River Joint Venture consisting of 19 unsurveyed mineral claims totaling 11,720 hectares in northern Saskatchewan.
+Denison has a 60% interest in the Wheeler River Joint Venture consisting of 19 mineral claims totaling 11,720 hectares in northern Saskatchewan.
 Denison has been the operator since November 10, 2004.
 The other partners are Cameco (30%) and JCU (Canada) Exploration Company, Limited ("JCU") (10%).
 There are no back-in rights or royalties applicable to this property.
 There is an annual requirement of CAD\$0.3 million either in work or cash to maintain title to the mineral claims.
 Based on previous work submitted and approved by the Province of Saskatchewan, title is secure until 2035.

-The Phoenix deposit lies within the Wheeler River property located along the eastern edge of the Athabasca Basin in northern Saskatchewan and is located approximately 35 km north-northeast of the Key Lake mill and 35 km southwest of the McArthur River uranium mine.

-The map below shows the Wheeler River property and the location of the Phoenix deposit.
+As shown on the map above, the Wheeler River property is located along the eastern edge of the Athabasca Basin in northern Saskatchewan and is located approximately 35 km north-northeast of the Key Lake mill and 35 km southwest of the McArthur River uranium mine.
+The Wheeler River property is host to the Phoenix uranium deposit and the Gryphon uranium deposit, discovered in 2008 and 2014 respectively.